 How was a Roman legionary perceived?

-In the judgments of those more favourable people, such as Plutarch, Augustus’ reform was perceived as fruition of Plato’s conception presented in Republic – permanent, well-trained army.
-The legions were seen as a group of soldiers-citizens favoured with service because of their natural abilities, developed by training.
+In the judgments of those more favorable people, such as Plutarch, Augustus’ reform was perceived as the fruition of Plato’s conception presented in Republic – permanent, well-trained army.
+The legions were seen as a group of soldiers-citizens favored with service because of their natural abilities, developed by training.
 Those people let the rest of the citizens devote themselves to their professions.
 Thus they were not soldiers out of necessity.
-Plato wanted the army to receive a payment sufficient to fulfil their needs, as compensation.
-Interestingly, Plato’s supporters believed that soldiers had to fulfil particularly strict moral requirements.
+Plato wanted the army to receive a payment sufficient to fulfill their needs, as compensation.
+Interestingly, Plato’s supporters believed that soldiers had to fulfill particularly strict moral requirements.
 This belief was clearly present in the nomenclature used eg. by Dio Chrysostom who officially called the soldiers of the Late Roman Empire the noblest (gr. gennaiataioi).